janeadams/lingua-ping/README.md

 ## Features

 - Connects to the Mastodon API using a specified token.
-- Fetches posts from the specified server.
+- Fetches posts from the home timeline -- so the bot has to be following a user for them to be eligible for a ping
-- Detects the language of each post.
+- Detects the language of each post (uses the [franc](https://github.com/wooorm/franc) library with a threshold of the top 20* most spoken languages globally)
+- Checks whether we have already messaged the user about this specific post
-- Sends direct messages to users with non-English posts.
+- Sends a direct message to the user about their non-English post

+\* _franc supports many more languages but my shitposts kept getting classified as Scots so..._

 ## Project Structure